andrew/ultimate-awesome/README.md

 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-Vision-and-Language-Pre-training](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training) - Recent Advances in Vision and Language Pre-training (VLP).
 - [awesome-deep-optics](https://github.com/singer-yang/awesome-deep-optics) - A paper list for deep optics design.
+- [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-nosql-guides](https://github.com/erictleung/awesome-nosql-guides) - :computer: Curated list of awesome resources and links about using NoSQL databases.
 - [Collaborative_Perception](https://github.com/Little-Podi/Collaborative_Perception) - This repository is a paper digest of recent advances in collaborative / cooperative / multi-agent perception for V2I / V2V / V2X autonomous driving scenario.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.